-After decades of measures that have drastically reduced the public domain, typically by extending the terms and scope of of copyright protection, it is time to strongly reaffirm how much our societies and economies rely on a vibrant and ever expanding public domain.
-The role of the public domain, already crucial in the past, is even more important today, as the Internet and digital technologies enable us to access, use, and re-distribute culture with an ease and impact unforeseeable even just a generation ago.
+We have witnessed decades of drastic narrowing of the Public Domain – typically through measures such as the extension of the term and scope of copyright protection.
+It is time to strongly reaffirm how much our society and economies rely on a vibrant and ever expanding Public Domain.
+The Public Domain, already integral in the past, is even more important today, as the the internet and digital technologies enable us to access, use and re-distribute knowledge and cultural creations with an ease and impact unforeseeable even just a generation ago.

-COMMUNIA takes the public domain as a point of departure for its analysis of copyright policy.
-Our definition of the public domain has been codified in the Public Domain Manifesto that we authored and published in 2011 and that has been signed by more than 1500 organisations and individuals.
-The Public Domain Manifesto establishes a broad definition of the public domain that includes works that are not protected by copyright (because they have never been protected or because copyright protection has expired), as well as use rights created by open licensing practices and limitations and exceptions to copyright.
+COMMUNIA takes the Public Domain as a point of departure for its analysis of copyright policy.
+Our definition of the Public Domain has been codified in the Public Domain Manifesto authored and published in 2011, which has been signed by more than 1500 organisations and individuals.
+The Public Domain Manifesto establishes a broad definition of the Public Domain that includes works that are not protected by copyright (because they have never been protected or because copyright protection has expired).
+It also encompasses usage rights created by open licensing practices and limitations and exceptions to copyright.

-Since COMMUNIA is comprised of mainly European members, our primary focus is to advocate for improvements to the EU copyright framework.
-This work is guided by three principles which are derived from our 14 original policy recommendations:
+Since most of COMMUNIA’s members are based in Europe, our primary focus is to advocate for improvements to the EU copyright framework.
+This work is guided by four principles, which are derived from our 20 Policy Recommendations: